 - a) A healthy community consciously seeks to improve the health of its citizens by putting public health high on the social and political agenda.
-Physical, social, and mental wellbeing are the necessary components of public health, including access to healthy food, clean air, water, soil, and opportunities for physical activity.
-A fundamental element of a healthy community is the inclusion of active transportation - walking, cycling, using a wheelchair, scooters, inline skating, or skateboarding.
-Objectives are to: - Ensure that public health considerations are a crucial part of decision-making and are fully integrated with requirements for equitable access to healthy food, clean air, water, soil, safe environments, and opportunities for physical activity; - ii.
-Commit to an enhanced level of community engagement, where equity, inclusion, information, and participation are identified as key building blocks in accountable and transparent decision-making; - iii.
-Be well-connected through a comprehensive transit system enabling the Town to provide all communities with equal access to recreation and leisure amenities, including for sports, arts and cultural activities; and,

-- iv.
-Enhance the active transportation network, designing communities around pedestrian activity with a substantial number of destinations, including parks, cultural and community facilities, shopping, and restaurant opportunities within walking distance to promote walking and cycling to encourage daily physical activity; and, - v.
-Collaborate with York Region Public Health in idealizing plans and programs that support active transportation.
+Physical, social and mental wellbeing are the necessary components of public health, including access to healthy food, clean air and water, and opportunities for physical activity.
+A fundamental element of a healthy community is the inclusion of active transportation - walking, cycling, using a wheelchair, scooters, inline skating or skateboarding.
+Objectives are to: - Ensure that public health considerations are a crucial part of decision-making and are fully integrated with requirements for equitable access to healthy food, clean air and water, safe environments and opportunities for physical activity; - ii.
+Commit to an enhanced level of community engagement, where equity, inclusion, information and participation are identified as key building blocks in accountable and transparent decision-making; - iii.
+Be well-connected through a comprehensive transit system enabling the Town to provide all communities with equal access to recreation and leisure amenities, including for sports, arts and cultural activities; and, - iv.
+Enhance the active transportation network, designing communities around pedestrian activity with a substantial number of destinations, including parks, cultural and community facilities, shopping and restaurant opportunities within walking distance to promote walking and cycling that encourages daily physical activity.